wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 <details>

-In SwiftUI, the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) type is handled by the [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html).
-That view contains an underlying [AnyWorkflow](https://wwt.github.io/SwiftCurrent/Classes/AnyWorkflow.html) that it manages and exposes as appropriate.
+In SwiftUI, the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) type is handled by the library when you start with a [WorkflowLauncher](https://wwt.github.io/SwiftCurrent/Structs/WorkflowLauncher.html).
 </details>

 #### **Where is the type safety, I heard about?**

 <details>

-[WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html) is specialized with your `startingArgs` type.
+[WorkflowLauncher](https://wwt.github.io/SwiftCurrent/Structs/WorkflowLauncher.html) is specialized with your `startingArgs` type.
 In [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html), these types are supplied by the `WorkflowInput` and `WorkflowOutput` associated types.
 These all work together to create compile-time type safety when creating your flow.
 This means that you will get a build error if the output of `FirstView` does not match the input type of `SecondView`.
 </details>

 #### **What's going on with this `startingArgs` and `passedArgs`?**